Wall Street drifts around its records following a worldwide rally

 “Chili’s is officially back, baby back!” said CEO Kevin Hochman.

 Cryptocurrency exchange Bullish, which also owns crypto news site CoinDesk, surged in its debut on Wall Street.
-The stock nearly tripled from its $37 initial public offering price shortly after it started trading.
+The stock more than doubled from its $37 initial public offering price after it started trading.

 In the bond market, Treasury yields eased as expectations built for coming cuts to interest rates by the Fed.